google-coral/crosstool/README.md

 [Bazel](https://bazel.build) build system supports integration with custom C/C++ toolchains.
-This project defines toolchains for x86_64 (64 bit), ARMv7-A (32 bit), and ARMv8-A (64 bit) processors based on the standard Linux crosstool packages.
+This project defines toolchains for x86_64 (64 bit), ARMv7-A (32 bit), and ARMv8-A (64 bit) processors based on the standard Linux crosstool packages, as well as for Windows x86_64 and ARM64 using Visual Studio.

 The steps below describe how to setup cross-compilation for projects at github.com/google-coral/.